oldmanriver2235/Java-io-Concurrency/README.md

 # Assignment Overview

-For this assignment, you will be creating a 'custom' stock ticker.
+For this assignment, you will be expanding and enhancing a client/server **Stock Ticker** application.
 Clients will send the [Ticker Symbol](https://en.wikipedia.org/wiki/Ticker_symbol)s that they want to get quotes on, as well as fields that they may be interested in.
 Example fields are 'high', 'low', 'latest price', etc.

 ### What you are given